AqwamCreates/DataPredict/docs/API/Others/ModelDatasetCreator.md

 #### Parameters:

-* trainDataPercentage: The percentage of dataset to be turned to training data.
+* trainDataRatio: The ratio of dataset to be turned to training data.
 The value must be between 0 and 1.

-* validationDataPercentage: The percentage of dataset to be turned to validation data.
+* validationDataRatio: The ratio of dataset to be turned to validation data.
 The value must be between 0 and 1.

-* testDataPercentage: The percentage of dataset to be turned to testing data.
+* testDataRatio: The ratio of dataset to be turned to testing data.
 The value must be between 0 and 1.

 ### setDatasetRandomizationProbability()